 My point here is don’t waste your holiday comparing the place with the photo you saw or the things you read about.
 Just experience it as-it-is, right now.
 If you look at things this way, it’s very unlikely that you will end up disappointed.

-An example of high expectations ruining a trip
+An example of travel expectations vs reality ruining a trip

 The island has absolutely no authenticity and no culture.
 The bars and restaurants are catered to the “wild expat experience” and everything is overpriced.
-Even though the beaches were pretty nice and the overall experience was close to average, Phi Phi remains one of my biggest travel disappointments of all time.
+Even though the beaches were pretty nice and the overall experience was close to average, Phi Phi remains one of my biggest travel disappointments of all time (read more about it here).
 On the other hand, it’s a completely different story when you…

 Go somewhere with low expectations